y1wencao/LLVE-ALAT/README.md

 **Official release** for the ExpressWay dataset.
 ## Dataset
 **ExpressWay** dataset for low-light video enhancement.
 You can download our dataset from [GoogleDrive](https://drive.google.com/file/d/1hGP0zDyont6veKMYr2TSLBYwwcBRoDwm/view?usp=sharing).
-Notes: The current dataset is pre-release version.
+Notes: The dataset now is pre-release version.

 **Copyright**
 The ExpressWay dataset is available for the academic purpose only.
 Any researcher who uses the ExpressWay dataset should obey the licence as below: